vipulnaik/wikipediaviews/README.md

 WARNING: If you just get the code from GitHub and try running it, it will fail.
-You also need to set up the database and add a file at backend/globalVariables/passwordFile to your backend subdirectory with the credentials for accessing the database.
-Configure passwordFile according to what you currently see in [backend/globalVariables/dummyPasswordFile.inc](https://github.com/vipulnaik/wikipediaviews/blob/master/backend/globalVariables/dummyPasswordFile.inc).
+You also need to set up the database and add a file at backend/globalVariables/passwordFile.inc to your backend subdirectory with the credentials for accessing the database.
+Configure passwordFile.inc according to what you currently see in [backend/globalVariables/dummyPasswordFile.inc](https://github.com/vipulnaik/wikipediaviews/blob/master/backend/globalVariables/dummyPasswordFile.inc).

 Instructions for database setup are at